 This is an easy one.
 If you have a team of remote workers who are based all around the world, make sure to set up a calendar with international holidays.
 Pay attention to religious holidays, too.

 Communicate those holidays with the entire team so everyone knows the availability of the rest of the team.
-That helps avoid misunderstandings and staffing shortage.
+That helps avoid misunderstandings and staffing shortages.

 7. Agree on Working Hours